slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you are more fortunate than others, build a longer table rather than a taller fence."
 -- Kevin Kelly*

+> *"A guest and a fish stink in three days."
+-- Proverb*

 ### On incentives

 Powerful people give freely, buying influence rather than things.